Stretch marks: Prevention and Home Remedies

 - Vitamin D: Soak up some sun (do apply sunscreen) for Vitamin D that is necessary for good skin health.

-- Avoid smoking: Smoking not only poses a threat to your skin by causing early aging but also to the healing process of your stretch marks.
+- Avoid smoking: Smoking not only poses a threat to your skin by causing early ageing but also to the healing process of your stretch marks.
 Smoking reduces the blood flow to the skin, reducing its ability to heal itself.

 - Healthy diet: Nutrient-rich foods loaded with vitamins and minerals especially zinc and protein help the skin heal and reduce the risk of stretch marks.